(Social Work and Family Studies)

 Prerequisites: SOAN 121, PSYCH 241, and BIO 123 or BIO 243; open to non-majors by permission of chair only.

 SWRK 254: Inclusive Practice: Individuals and Families

 Social work majors study the methods and skills of social work practice, particularly intercultural communication.
 They describe strengths and problems of diverse individuals and families; frame goals and plans for change utilizing the planned change process and the systems perspective; and use ethical decision-making, informed by the scientific method, grounded in the liberal arts, and concerned with social justice.
 Students demonstrate learning in recorded role playing and have an academic civic engagement experience.
 Offered annually in the fall semester.

 Prerequisites: SWRK 221 and concurrent enrollment in SWRK 246.

 SWRK 258: Social Policy

 Social welfare policies exemplify how society's values and needs translate into policies and programs.
 Social workers create, implement, and evaluate policies in all areas of social policy.
 Students study policy formation and analysis that reflect interests and powers of diverse groups as well as economic and social realities of certain populations at risk of poverty and discrimination.
-The course emphasizes policy impact on women, people in poverty, people of color and the LGBT community, and empowerment in policy practice.
-Open to non-majors by permission of instructor.
+The course emphasizes policy impact on women, people in poverty, people of color, and empowerment in policy practice.
 Offered annually in the spring semester.
-Counts toward American studies major and management studies concentration.
+Also counts toward management studies concentration.

 SWRK 261: Inclusive Practice: Groups, Organizations and Communities